GSA/fedramp-gov/pages/documents.md

 permalink: /documents/
 body-class: page-fed-agencies
 ---
-The table below is sortable by columns.
-The Category, Document, and Description columns will sort alphabetically and the Last Updated column will sort by date.
-Simply click on the column header to sort by that description and click again if you'd like to see the sort in the reverse order.
-If you would like the table to go back to it's original order, simple refresh the webpage.
+Columns in the table below are sortable.
+The Category, Document, and Description columns sort alphabetically, and the Last Updated column sorts by date.
+Click on the column header to sort, and click again to sort in reverse order.
+To return the table to its original order, simply refresh the web page.

 <table class="sortable">
   <tr>